 - low blood pressure, which may lead to dizziness or fainting

-- problems controlling your body temperature, which could lead you to feel too warm
+- problems managing your body temperature, which could lead you to feel too warm

 - problems swallowing